glowbom/mobile-orders/README.md

 ### How to contribute

-Everyone is welcome to contribute to Glowbom Store.
+Everyone is welcome to contribute to **Glowbom Store**.
 There are several ways of getting involved and contributing including pull requests, reporting bugs, improving documentation and tutorials.

 ### Upcoming Features